itfanr/ros2-wiki/OSX-Install-Binary.md

         # install boost for FastRTPS (only required for beta-1 and older releases)
         brew install boost
-        # install asio and tinyxml2 for FastRTPS (only if building from master)
+        # install asio and tinyxml2 for FastRTPS (required for beta-2 and newer)
         brew install asio tinyxml2

         # install dependencies for robot state publisher